 Written notice of a Development Application will be sent to those persons who own land adjoining and neighbouring a development site if, in the assessing officers opinion, the enjoyment of that land may be detrimentally affected by the development proposal.
 This may include land opposite the application site.

-Council will give notice of an application to affected persons where, in its opinion, the enjoyment of land may be detrimentally affected by or in relation to:
+Council will give notice of an application to affected persons where, in its opinion, the enjoyment of land may be detrimentally affected by: